How UTSW Ensures Patient Safety – Preventing Infections From Urinary Catheters

 A urinary catheter is a flexible tube inserted into the bladder to assist with urination.
 A catheter can cause an infection, but some infections are preventable with proper insertion techniques and care by medical staff.

 What Does This Graph Show?

-The graph illustrates the number of infections related to urinary catheters at UTSW hospitals over the past several quarters compared to the U.S. average.
+The graph illustrates the rate of infections related to urinary catheters at UTSW hospitals over the past several quarters compared to the U.S. average.

-We believe the number is too high.
-UT Southwestern has started a quality improvement program to reduce the number of urinary catheter-associated infections by 50 percent.
+UT Southwestern started a quality improvement program to reduce the number of urinary catheter-associated infections by 50 percent.
 We have significantly reduced the number of these infections this year and last.